Software Sizing Automated by ScopeMaster®

 COSMIC Functional Sizing

 Over the years, several variations of functional size metric have been created.
 Only five have achieved ISO recognition (COSMIC, IFPUG, Mark II, NESMA and FiSMA).
-IFPUG, Mark II, NESMA and FiSMA are all similar in that they are derived from the original ruleset created by Allan Albrecht back in the 1980’s.
+IFPUG, Mark II, NESMA and FiSMA are all similar in that they are derived from the original ruleset created by Allan Albrecht at IBM back in the 1980’s.
 The COSMIC functional size methodology evolved from earlier methodologies, specifically designed to address the shortcomings of them.
-The key advantages that make COSMIC more relevant to modern software are:
+The key advantages that make COSMIC Sizing methodology more relevant to modern software are:

-Size is the cornerstone of Software Estimation
+Size is the Cornerstone of Software Estimation

-Once you know the size in COSMIC function points (CFP), you can quickly establish other metrics that are directly related to size, such as cost, effort and schedule.
+Once you know the functional size in COSMIC function points (CFP), you can quickly establish other metrics that are directly related to size, such as cost, effort and schedule.
 Once the size in CFP is established you can then use industry conversion values that map function points to effort, cost and schedule.
-Rather than use industry conversions, you can use your own historical project data to establish your own benchmarks.
+Rather than use industry conversions, you can use your own historical project data to establish your own velocity benchmarks.

-What can you estimates based on size
+What can you estimates based on size?

-- Schedule (number of months needed to deliver)
+- Schedule (number of weeks needed to deliver)

 - Cost (total cost to design, develop, test and deliver)